 PLATO's 15 PhD researchers have been recruited by the project's nine university partners and are enrolled at local PhD programmes across Europe.

-PhD project: Balancing democratic legitimacy and efficiency in the European Semester: does parliamentary involvement make a difference?
+Legitimacy of the European Semester: does parliamentary involvement make a difference?

 Securing citizen buy-in to support partnership by conditionality: investigating determinants for European Union support in the South Caucasus